 NetModule routers will only operate efficiently in the cellular network if there is a good signal.
 A stub antenna will be suitable for most applications.
-However, in some circumstances it might be necessary to use remote antennas together with an extended cable (max.
-3 meters) to reach a better location offering an adequate signal.
+However, in some circumstances it might be necessary to use remote antennas together with an extended cable to reach a better location offering an adequate signal.
 In doubt, please contact us and we would be pleased to assist you in figuring out the best matching antenna setup for your application.
+Keep in mind that effects caused by Faraday cages such as large metal surfaces (elevators,